 - Mass within Hospital Chapels

-Education for the laity in the Spirituality of Sickness and End of Life Planning, and for priests and seminarians in the Pastoral Care of the Sick:
+Ethical consultation provided to patients and medical staff.
+Education for the laity in the Spirituality of Sickness and End of Life Planning, and for priests, seminarians, and medical staff in the Pastoral Care of the Sick:

 - Ministry Internship Program for Seminarians

-- Talks given to Parish and other Lay Communities
+- Talks given to Parishes and other Lay Communities

 - Partnership with the National Catholic Bioethics Center